jonathanlie94/carousell-reddit-clone/README.md

 The root folder contains the following files/folders:

- - *config*: contains config files for webpack, polyfills, jest, etc. created by create-react-app
+ - *config/*: contains config files for webpack, polyfills, jest, etc. created by create-react-app
- - *public*: the public folder, contains html, images, etc
+ - *public/*: the public folder, contains html, images, etc
- - *scripts*: scripts to start, build, and test the project, created by create-react-app
+ - *scripts/*: scripts to start, build, and test the project, created by create-react-app
- - *src*: where most of the development happen, contains the actual app code
+ - *src/*: where most of the development happen, contains the actual app code
+ - *.eslintrc.js*: contains some rules that I chose to customize over existing rules
+ - *.travis.yml*: configuration for Travis
+ - *.gitignore*: files/folders ignored by git
+ - *Procfile*: script executed upon deploying to Heroku
+ - *server.js*: a quick Express server to listen to PORT and redirect all requests to /index.html

 The files that are last created through the following commit message are not touched by me at all:
 ```